Expert Witness & Court Services

 Expert Evidence That Holds Up

-Digital evidence cases are increasingly common in commercial litigation, employment disputes, criminal proceedings, and regulatory investigations.
-The quality and credibility of expert evidence often determines outcomes.
+Digital evidence cases are now routine in commercial litigation, employment disputes, criminal proceedings, and regulatory investigations.
+The quality of expert evidence frequently determines the outcome.

-Binary Response expert witnesses bring direct, current practitioner experience — not academics reviewing theoretical cases.
-Our experts are active incident responders who regularly handle the very technologies and scenarios they give evidence about.
+Binary Response expert witnesses bring current practitioner experience — not academic theory.
+Our experts are active incident responders who work with the technologies and scenarios they give evidence about.

 Areas of Expertise